 To get started:

-In the top navigation of Podio, click the calendar icon, then click "Use External Calendar" on the right hand side.
+In the top navigation of Podio, click on the Calendar icon.
+Then click on the Wrench icon, click on "Export to external calendar" on the right hand side and Add calendaring service.

 Connecting to Microsoft Exchange